-The Appliance of Science - How Behavioural Science Can Help Create Better Services

-Facilitators: Ed Gardiner, Design Council Rupert Tebb, Paper
+The Appliance of Science - How Behavioural Science Can Help Create Better Services Facilitators: Ed Gardiner, Design Council Rupert Tebb, Paper

 A workshop to explore how behavioural science can enable service designers create better services and products.

-In the first section of the workshop participants will be introduced to some of the basic concepts of behavioural science, shown where they can access relevant resources and taught how to create experiments to test their hypotheses.
+In the first section of the workshop, participants will be introduced to some of the basic concepts of behavioural science, shown where they can access relevant resources and taught how to create experiments to test their hypotheses.
 In the second section they will have the opportunity to apply their new knowledge to a real-world problem: creating an alcohol reduction service for under 30s.

-Day 15:00 Room C
+Attendees will leave with practical tips and tools that will help them improve their own practise.
+Day 1 15:00 Room C Workshop 3

-Published Research Vs. Business Reality: Towards a Common Understanding of Customer Journey Mapping

-Facilitators: Markus Edgar Hormeß, Workplayexperience Marc Stickdorn, Smaply / Myservicefellow / University of Erlangen-Nuremberg
+Published Research Vs. Business Reality: Towards a Common Understanding of Customer Journey Mapping Facilitators: Markus Edgar Hormeß, Workplayexperience Marc Stickdorn, Smaply / Myservicefellow / University of Erlangen-Nuremberg

 This workshop provides an overview on the academic body-of-knowledge of the various approaches to visualise customer experiences and compares these with service design practice.
 The workshop starts with a short introduction into how journey mapping has developed as a tool to visualize both existing and conceptualized experiences.
 Journey mapping as it is published in literature is compared with various examples of how it is used in practise.
 Service design practitioners often use a combination of academic methods, as single methods typically cover a rather limited view of the customer journey.
 Based on a simplified example, participants are asked to map a given customer experience according to various methods.
 The results are then compared, similarities and differences will be identified, and parameters when to use which approach or which combination of approaches will be derived.
 The outcomes of this workshop will be published and used as the starting point for a wider discussion.

-Day 1 15:00 Room D
+Day 1 15:00 Room D Workshop 4